Qigong taster session

 • Improve balance and coordination

 Qigong is similar, but distinct from traditional Hatha Yoga.
 While yoga has its origins in India, qigong comes from China and is deeply connected to Traditional Chinese Medicine.
 Today, it is practiced worldwide, offering a gentle, accessible approach to movement and well-being that is suitable for all abilities.
-It’s slow, methodical and its connection to nature makes it enjoyable and beneficial for many.
+Its slow, methodical nature and connection to nature make it enjoyable and beneficial for many.

 This session will be entirely seated, though standing options will be available for those who prefer.
 Each session includes an opportunity to connect with others, followed by a guided practice incorporating